Responsibility for employees

 Occupational health and safety

 With its comprehensive occupational health and safety programs, Audi seeks to maintain its employees' ability and willingness to work as well as their level of job satisfaction over the long term.
 Senior personnel and managers receive regular training on these topics.
 Occupational safety measures are integrated into all work processes – at Audi, safety at work is part of the integrated planning process.
-The accident index at the company in 2012 was 2.4 and therefore at a very low level.
+The accident index at the company in 2013 was 2.9 and therefore at a low level.
 This key figure indicates how many industrial accidents resulting in one or more day's work lost occur per million hours worked.

 The preventative health management system and continual improvements in ergonomics are aimed at preserving and promoting the performance capability and wellbeing of the workforce.
 Some visible examples of improvements to the workplace include ergonomic assembly seats in production and height-adjustable desks in newly furnished offices.
 During the planning of products and processes, qualified engineers assess workplace ergonomics and develop suitable ergonomic measures.
 This planning process takes age-related factors into account – a particular strength of Audi.
 This means that all employees, including those with a reduced capacity to work or severe disabilities, can utilize their skills and know-how at all stages of their working life.